Setting a company cell phone policy for the modern workplace

 Company-issued cell phone policy template

-[Company Name] may issue company cell phones to employees who have a frequent and legitimate business need for them.
+[Company Name] may issue company cell phones to employees with frequent and legitimate business needs.
 Employees should understand that the phones are the property of [Company Name] and intended for business use only.
 Employees must return all company property, including company cell phones, upon the termination of employment.

 Cell phones, company-issued or personal, should not be used when they could pose a security risk, safety risk, or distract from work tasks.
 The following guidelines apply for cell phone use: